Ricoh 3D has launched a new powder material for selective laser sintering, producing super strong components ideally suited to the automotive sector.

 It enables the production of components where mechanical strength and heat stability are key requirements.

-Enrico Gallino, materials specialist at Ricoh, said: “It’s very exciting to now be offering PA6 for selective laser sintering.
+Enrico Gallino, materials specialist at Ricoh, said: “It’s very exciting to now be offering PA6 material for selective laser sintering.

 “If you need parts with superior strength, heat and chemical resistance, as well as complex geometries, then we have the answer.

-“PA6 is the ideal solution for interior and exterior automotive components, under-bonnet automotive parts, electrical connectors and functional prototypes.”
+“PA6 material is the ideal solution for interior and exterior automotive components, under-bonnet automotive parts, electrical connectors and functional prototypes.”

 PA6 has been proven to offer resistance to oil and fluids, even at high temperature.